Frequently Asked Questions (FAQs)

 Every other Friday, we host webinars to provide additional details and updates as the program moves forward.
 You can download recordings of these meetings and also register for future webinars.

 In addition, we have a set of Frequently Asked Questions to further assist you in learning about HHP.

 L.A.
 Care hosts webinars every other Friday for our CB-CME partners.
-Select a link to view the recording (.mp4) of a past webinar.
+Select a link to view the recording (.mp4) of a past webinar for 2021.

 L.A.
 Care and Health Net, along with our plan partners — Anthem Blue Cross, Blue Shield of California Promise Health Plan, Kaiser Permanente and Molina Healthcare — held town halls in July and September of 2018 to inform stakeholders about this new mandatory Medi-Cal benefit.
 In addition, L.A.
 Care hosted a Health Homes 101 webinar on August 23, 2018 and a Health Homes CB-CME Certification Application Webinar on February 8, 2019, which you can view below.

 Below are some FAQs about the Health Homes program.

 To become a CB-CME, organizations must meet the criteria described in the Department of Health Care Services (DHCS) Program Guide, submit a Letter of Intent (LOI), submit an application, and follow L.A.
 Care's prescribed certification and contracting process.

 L.A.
 Care and all health plans involved in HHP will require the same LOI form and CB-CME application form.
 While we have committed to a streamlined CB-CME application and contracting process, there is variability in each health plan's certification process as all health plans have their own approach and strategy for certifying CB-CMEs.
 One health plan may choose to contract with one entity while another health plan may not.